sdsc/gnutools-roll/README.md

-# SDSC "gnu" roll
+# SDSC "gnutools" roll

 ## Overview

 This roll bundles a number of GNU tools into a single Rocks(r) roll and provides a Modules interface to allow loading of the tool paths into the user environment.

-For more information about the various packages included in the gnu roll please visit their official web pages:
+For more information about the various packages included in the gnutools roll please visit their official web pages:

 ### GNU Tools